Meggs625/just_meg/README.md

 # Just Meg

 An in progress portfolio site.
-Should be up and running at the beginning of September!
+Should be up and running at the beginning of Novmeber!

 Some current screen grabs of what I'm creating: